nieklinnenbank/FreeNOS/README.md

     $ cp config/arm/sunxi-h3/build.conf .
     $ scons

-The kernel image can be copied to an SD card with U-Boot installed (or any other bootloader):
+The kernel image in U-Boot format can be copied to an SD card with U-Boot installed:

-    $ cp build/arm/sunxi-h3/kernel/arm/sunxi-h3/kernel.img /media/sdcard/kernel.img
+    $ cp build/arm/sunxi-h3/kernel/arm/sunxi-h3/kernel.ub /media/sdcard/kernel.ub

 To install U-Boot mainline on the SD-card, clone the source and select the proper configuration for your board (Orange Pi PC: orangepi_pc_defconfig, Orange Pi Zero: orangepi_zero_defconfig):